angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 kill is the best option besides a turn 1 kill.
 It is possible to storm off into Empty or even ToA through Chalice of the Void, so don't give up too early.
-Most of these decks don't have many ways to interact with you besides with their hateful permanents, you you are well served to jam as soon as you have an opening.
+Most of these decks don't have many ways to interact with you besides with their hateful permanents, you are well served to jam as soon as you have an opening.
 Don't waste time trying to play around things they likely don't have.
 For sideboarding, you usually want to cut Veil of Summers, maybe a Ponder or 2, and bring in your bounce spells or anything like Abrade or Abrupt Decay that you